How Mobile Technology is Making Inroads in Digital Healthcare

 Operators are uniquely placed to achieve this confidence.
 By using the unparalleled security credentials mobile networks offer, and the consequently high levels of customer trust they enjoy, operators and their partners can ensure that patients are able to commit fully to the digital capabilities now available to them.
 The trust operators can command can then be put to solving the next great challenge in digital healthcare: interoperability.
 Allowing highly complex healthcare systems to communicate seamlessly is now perhaps the holy grail of digital healthcare; should digital health succeed in reaching scale, it is forecast to save €99 billion in healthcare costs across the European Union, which could then be reinvested in clinical objectives.

 Recognising that barriers to data sharing between healthcare organisations now represent the main cause of 80% of medical errors, Spanish software firm CDE has joined forces with Mobile Connect to conduct a pilot scheme in digital healthcare authentication.
 Their platform OpenCDE can be used by patients and authorised healthcare professionals to access medical records securely and conveniently, by identifying users via their mobile phones.
-The fruits of this pilot will be demonstrated at Mobile World Congress 2018, where attendees will have the opportunity to experience how the industry can play an enabling role in allowing individuals a more active role in their healthcare, and the peace of mind it can offer them in doing so.
+The fruits of this pilot was demonstrated at Mobile World Congress 2018, where attendees had the opportunity to experience how the industry can play an enabling role in allowing individuals a more active role in their healthcare, and the peace of mind it can offer them in doing so.
 Mobile network operators are the natural partner for innovators in digital healthcare services, which if they are to be interoperable must not be designed in isolation; this latest collaboration is an opportunity to demonstrate the transformative potential in efficiency made possible by interoperable services.
 The early signs from OpenCDE are highly promising in this regard, and we very much look forward to seeing the case developed next year in Barcelona.Back